Are you a professional photographer who is looking for ways to attract new customers?

 That’s a BIG prize fund and something worth making some marketing noise about.

 3. Next we need to create an input form to capture your prize draw entries.
-We used the wonderful LeadPages product – if you are going to invest in one product for your business this year this is THE one – Leadpages is amazing!
+When I did this originally, we used the LeadPages landing page builder for this, but nowadays I wholly recommend HBA Funnels Builder as it is a quarter of the price!
+If you are going to invest in one product for your business this year this is THE one – HBA Funnel Builder is amazing and only $25 a month!

 You can do so so much with it – we integrate it with Mailchimp to create a prize draw entry landing page prompting the customer for exactly the data we need from them and without any distractions for them to click onto other pages and leave the site.